Shaadalam9/pedestrians-in-youtube/README.md

 The form accepts the following shortcuts and click events:
 1. **A**: pasting current timestamp in video to the "Start time (seconds)" field.
 2. **S**: pasting current timestamp in video to the "End time (seconds)" field.
-3. **Q**: selecting "Day" value for "Time of day" field.
+3. **D**: pasting the value of "Last second" (red value under embedded video) to the "End time (seconds)" field and setting "Start time (seconds)" field as 0.
+Clicking on "Current time" results in the same behaviour.
-4. **W**: selecting "Night" value for "Time of day" field.
+4. **Q**: selecting "Day" value for "Time of day" field.
-5. Clicking on the value of "Current time" (red value under embedded video) sets "Start time (seconds)" field as 0 and "End time (seconds)" field as the value of the "Current time".
+5. **W**: selecting "Night" value for "Time of day" field.

 ## Contact
 If you have any questions or suggestions, feel free to reach out to md_shadab_alam@outlook.com or pavlo.bazilinskyy@gmail.com.